 Keep in mind that some simple set-up is required for this dog bed (but it’s not too complicated; you’ll be all set if you have a screwdriver in your toolbox).

 “I bought this to use as an outdoor bed for my golden retriever.
 His thick coat means he gets hot easily, and this bed elevates him off of the hot patio and away from dirt and bugs, letting air circulate beneath him—like his very own hammock!
 It’s sturdy and safe to store outside.
-Bonus: Now after getting wet from the hose, he has a place to roll around that won’t leave him muddy.” — Taysha Murtaugh, Associate Editorial Director, Commerce
+Bonus: Now after getting wet from the hose, he has a place to roll around that won’t leave him muddy.”—Taysha Murtaugh, Editorial Director

 Best Design: Laylo Pets Terrazzo Dog Bed